ryan-cho-i/cephalometric/README.md

 > So This project require the model not to use the memory beyond the 1.5 GiB (GPU)

-2. Thus I set a priority on usage in front of the accuracy when I choose the model.
+2. Thus I set a priority on usage of memory in front of the accuracy when I choose the model.

 3. There are some reasons for that.